New Science Fiction From L.

 Author

-A captivating literary odyssey, New Science Fiction from L. unveils nothing short of a universe: a world where magic happens, a world we live in, a world that might have a future.
+A captivating literary odyssey, New Science Fiction from L. unveils nothing short of a universe — a world where magic happens, a world we live in, and a world that might have a future.

-Now Darja is set to continue the dead scientist’s investigation, and she starts with identifying NSFL readers’ club, whose members, it turns, hired him in the first place.
-This decision sets off a breath-taking chain of events that will turn upside down Darja’s dreamy pandemic summer and might change the future of our civilization.
+Now Darja is set to continue the dead scientist’s investigation, beginning with identifying the NSFL readers’ club, whose members, it turns out, hired him in the fi rst place.
+This decision sets off a breath-taking chain of events that will turn Darja’s dreamy pandemic summer upside down — and might change the future of our civilization.

 Book details